ukitgroup/mass-labeling/docs/cli/import.md

 # Import CLI

-## Dataset import

-If you use __Mass Labeling__ within docker container, don't forget to place put data inside the container.
+If you use __Mass Labeling__ within docker container, don't forget to put data inside the container.
 It can be done using `data` folder which is mounted to the container by default.
 Import command should be run inside the container.

+## Dataset import

 ### Run command